HuaMick/20250526_Reejig/src/api/README.md

         ```
     -   **Response (Error):** Similar to `/skill-gap`, with appropriate error messages and status codes (e.g., 404, 500).

+3.  `GET /skill-gap-llm`:
+    -   **Purpose:** Analyzes detailed skill gaps with LLM-generated descriptions.
+It identifies skills where the target occupation requires a higher proficiency level than the source occupation, or skills entirely missing from the source, and provides an LLM-generated narrative for each gap.
+    -   **Query Parameters:**
+        -   `from_occupation` (string, required): Source O*NET-SOC code.
+        -   `to_occupation` (string, required): Target O*NET-SOC code.
+    -   **Response (Success):**
+        ```json
+        {
+            "from_occupation": {
+                "code": "11-1011.00",
+                "title": "Chief Executives"
+            },
+            "to_occupation": {
+                "code": "11-2021.00",
+                "title": "Marketing Managers"
+            },
+            "skill_gaps": [
+                {
+                    "skill_name": "Complex Problem Solving",
+                    "element_id": "2.B.1.a",
+                    "from_proficiency": 3.5,
+                    "to_proficiency": 4.0,
+                    "llm_gap_description": "The target role of Marketing Manager requires a higher proficiency in Complex Problem Solving (4.0/7) compared to a Chief Executive (3.5/7).
+This involves identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.
+To bridge this gap, one might focus on strategic case studies, advanced problem-solving workshops, and leading complex projects with multiple stakeholders."
+                },
+                {
+                    "skill_name": "Market Research Analysis",
+                    "element_id": "2.C.3.b",
+                    "from_proficiency": 0,
+                    "to_proficiency": 3.0,
+                    "llm_gap_description": "Market Research Analysis is a key skill for Marketing Managers (required at 3.0/7 proficiency) that may not be as developed for Chief Executives (0/7).
+This skill involves understanding market conditions to examine potential sales of a product or service.
+Development could include courses on market research, hands-on experience with data analysis tools, and shadowing experienced market analysts."
+                }
+                // ... other skill gaps
+            ]
+        }
+        ```
+    -   **Response (Error):** Similar to `/skill-gap`, with appropriate error messages and status codes (e.g., 404, 500).
+This endpoint may also take longer to respond due to multiple LLM calls.

 ## Running the API

 ### Locally